IcyIce-FSDev/twitch_chat_bot/README.md

     - Enable or disable bot for channel

+- `!owrank Help`

+  - Returns how to use !owrank

 - `!owrank BattleTag#`

   - This feature returns the current ranks of provided user
+  - To use do "!owrank (pc/psn/xbl/switch) (us/eu/asia) (battletag)" all without the parentheses

-- `!owrank Help`
+- `!realOW BattleTag#`

-  - Returns how to use !owrank
+  - Returns a randomly generated ranks

 ## Utilities